-- Preview Email Newsletter

 WASHINGTON, July 11 -- The National Association of Ticket Brokers (NATB) has submitted a public comment letter to the Federal Trade Commission (FTC) and the U.S. Department of Justice (DOJ), expressing concerns regarding potential regulations in the live-event ticketing industry.
 The organization cautions against an excessive focus on the secondary ticket market while neglecting underlying issues in the primary market where tickets are initially sold.

-Gary Adler, Executive Director and Counsel more ST
+Gary Adler, Executive Director and Counsel for NATB, emphasizes the importance of transparenc more ST

 National Alliance of Forest Owners Urges Improvements to ESA Permitting Process (10)